tango-controls-hdbpp/hdbpp-timescale-project/resources/cassandra-import/README.md

 Once all or part of the cassandra data has been dumped to csv files the script can be run to import data in the timescaledb cluster.

 Be sure that all the csv files respect the [naming convention](#Naming-Convention) and are in the same folder.

+Be sure that [hdb_ext_import.sql](../schema/hdb_ext_import.sql) has been set on the target database, otherwise the cs_name, family, etc… won't be set on the imported data.

 The script comes with a [configuration file](conf/hdbpp_import.conf) in the yaml format that is commented.
 Some parameters are mandatory for the script to run properly: